On Beauville Structures for PSL(2,q): Introduction

 There has also been an effort to classify the finite quasisimple groups and almost simple groups which admit an unmixed Beauville structure.
 Recall that a finite group $G$ is \emph{quasisimple} provided $G/Z(G)$ is a non-abelian simple group and $G = [G,G]$.
 In \cite{FJ} it was shown that $\SL_2(q)$ (for $q>5$) admits an unmixed Beauville structure.
 Fairbairn, Magaard and Parker \cite{FMP} showed that with the exceptions of $\SL_2(5)$ and $\PSL_2(5) \cong \SL_2(4) \cong A_5$, every finite quasisimple group admits an unmixed Beauville structure.
 By \cite{BCG06,FG}, the almost simple symmetric groups $S_n$ (where $n\geq 5$) admit an unmixed Beauville structure.
 Recall that a group $G$ is called \emph{almost simple} if there is a non-abelian simple group $G_0$ such that $G_0 \leq G \leq \Aut(G_0)$.

 Another conjecture of Bauer, Catanese and Grunewald proposed in \cite{BCG05} states that if $\tau_1=(r_1,s_1,t_1)$ and $\tau_2=(r_2,s_2,t_2)$ are two hyperbolic types, then almost all alternating groups $A_n$ admit an unmixed Beauville structure of type $(\tau_1,\tau_2)$.
-This has recently been proved in~\cite{GP}, where a similar conjecture is raised, replacing $A_n$ by a finite simple classical group of Lie type of sufficiently large Lie rank.
+This has recently been proved in~\cite{GP}, based on results of Liebeck and Shalev~\cite{LS04}, where a similar conjecture is raised, replacing $A_n$ by a finite simple classical group of Lie type of sufficiently large Lie rank.

 In contrast, when the Lie rank is very small, as in the case of $\PSL_2(q)$, such a conjecture does not hold.
 It is therefore the aim of this paper to characterize the possible types of an unmixed Beauville structure for the projective special linear group $\PSL_2(q)$.
 This is done in Theorem~\ref{thm.Beau.PSL2q}.
 A similar result for the projective general linear group $\PGL_2(q)$ is described in Theorem~\ref{thm.Beau.PGL2q}.
 In particular we show that the almost simple group $\PGL_2(q)$ (where $q \geq 5$) admits an unmixed Beauville structure.